Using JetBrains Chrome Extension

 - To activate the extension, select the Enable check box.

-- To uninstall the extension, click the Remove from Chromium button .
+- To uninstall the extension, click the Remove from Chrome button .

 Overriding the default CORS settings

-- Right-click the icon and choose Options on the context menu.
+- Right-click and choose Options on the context menu.
 A web page with Chrome extension options opens showing the parameters to connect to AppCode.

-During a debugging session, the Chrome extension listens to the port of the software product from which the extension was invoked.
-Each software product including AppCode has its own default port on which it starts by default.
+During a debugging session, the Chrome extension listens to the port of the JetBrains IDE from which the extension was invoked.
+Each IDE including AppCode has its own default port on which it starts by default.